cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 _Notes_

 * The `name`, `family`, and `given` parameters support the [`:exact`] modifier and search for current names only, based on the name's `period`.
-* Oracle Cerner does not recommend combining `family` or `given` parameters with the `name` parameter when searching for a patient.
-Whenever possible, use the ':exact' modifier.
+* We do not recommend combining `family` or `given` parameters with the `name` parameter when searching for a patient.
+Whenever possible, use the `:exact` modifier.
 * The `address-postalcode` parameter supports the [`:exact`] modifier.
 * The `identifier`, `name`, `family`, `given`, `phone`, `email`, `address-postalcode`, or `gender` parameters may be provided exactly once and may have only a single value.
 * The `birthdate` parameter may be provided in the following formats:
   * Once with a prefix of `ge`, `le`, `gt`, `lt`, or `eq`.
 Example: `birthdate=ge2001-03-13`
   * Twice to indicate a date range and must contain one prefix each of `le` and `ge`.
 Example: `birthdate=ge2001-03-13&birthdate=le2001-05-01`
-* A `422 - Unprocessable Entity` is returned when over 1000 patients qualify for the search criteria.
+* A `422 - Unprocessable Entity` is returned when over 1,000 patients qualify for the search criteria.

 ### Headers